How to Read The Future in Big Data and Business Analytics

 There’s a widespread understanding that accessing the increasing amounts of data companies hold in their systems will yield valuable business insights and inform better decisions, but organisations find it hard to execute on strategies to optimise the information that’s available to them.

 John Roddy, commercial director at Codec, put it another way.
-“Until recently it was like sex when we were teenagers; a lot of talk, very little action.
+“Until recently there have been very low adoption rates.
 But there’s been a real change in the last 12 months and the cloud is responsible for that,” he claimed.
 “All the complicated things you had to do in the past around data mining, statistical analysis and predictive modelling are available now in the Microsoft cloud.
 It’s more readily available and easier to digest.”

 Codec sees analytics as inseparable from digital transformation and the work it does for customers around Microsoft Azure and the Dynamics 365 platform.
 Roddy’s argument is that these technologies get around historical inhibitors.
 No longer will you be bamboozled by programming languages like Python and R or worry about the costs of recruiting a data scientist.